calebmsword/cpp-notes/value category.md

    - **Non-enumerator, non-static-function data member access**.
 Enumerators are evaluated at compile time so is no address associated with an enumerator at runtime, and as such enumerators are not treated as something with identity.
 The existence of virtual functions means that it can be ambigious what function is being referred to by function member access, so the language does not consider these to carry identity either.
 In all other cases, member access functions a name to a specific object in memory and as such the standard treats the operation as one that "determines identity".
  - **lvalues**:
    - This is because the address of an object is immediately available to the programmer if they use the `&` operator of any lvalue, and we can consider the address of an object as its identity.
-   - Unfortunately, this means that function names said to have identity even though function names can be ambiguous (see the previous section).
+   - Unfortunately, this means that function names and static methods are said to have identity even though function names can be ambiguous (see the previous section).

 The C++ standards committee recognized the existence of latent expressions with identity when they introduced the *rvalue reference cast* introduced in C++11.
 An rvalue reference of object type results in latent data (the language specification does not allow this expression to be provided to `&`) but since it is a reference its value *is* the identity of that object.
 The C++ standards committee felt this expression was best represented by a third value category and the pre-existing value category taxonomy was salvaged by changing the meaning of the word "rvalue":
  - nearly all of what we used to call rvalues are now called **prvalues** ("pure rvalues"),